 The development of specialised performance skills in music through individual tuition and workshops.

-Performance students in their third year continue the development of skills appropriate to the performance of Western art music in a traditional recital context.
+Performance students in their third year continue the development of skills appropriate to the performance of music in a traditional recital context.
 Individual lessons are given, and there are weekly classes and workshops.

 |Paper title||Performance 3|